orangetruth/foundryvtt-raspberry-pi/README.md

 sudo apt-get update
 sudo apt-get install nginx
 ```
 5. Create an Nginx configuration file for your domain.
-Make sure to update the references to `your.hostname.com` in the configuration file: `sudo nano /etc/nginx/sites-available/your.hostname.com`
+Make sure to update the references to `your.hostname.com` in the configuration file: `sudo nano /etc/nginx/sites-available/your.hostname.com` and make sure the proxy_pass port number matches the published port in your docker-compose file.
 ```
-# This goes in a file within /etc/nginx/sites-available/.
-By convention,
-# the filename would be either "your.domain.com" or "foundryvtt", but it
+# the filename should be "your.hostname.com"
-# really does not matter as long as it's unique and descriptive for you.

 # Define Server
 server {